At Unia we attach the utmost importance to protecting your privacy.

 To respond to your question or comment, we need your name and your email address.
 Your message and your data will be forwarded to the colleague best placed to answer your question.
 This staff member will save your data solely (and only for the time necessary) to answer your question or to respond to your comment.
 In other words, we will not save your data any longer than is necessary to give you a response.

 If you wish to make a report using our notification form, we will ask you to state your name, your email address, your telephone number and your gender.
-We need data about your gender because Unia has a legal obligation to process such data in an anonymised form in statistics about individual reports (under Article 4 of the cooperation agreement between the federal government, the regions and the communities for establishing an interfederal centre for equal opportunities and combating discrimination and racism by a common institution within the meaning of Section 92bis of the Special Act of 8 August 1980).
+We need data about your gender because Unia has a legal obligation to process such data in an anonymised form in statistics about individual reports.

 If you submit a report to us, we will save your personal data for ten years as a rule.
 After that period, we will anonymise your report.
-If you want your data to be erased from the database earlier, you should read below the section headed 'Inspecting, correcting and erasing your data'.
+If you want your data to be erased from the database earlier, you should read below the section headed 'What rights do you have as regards your personal data?'.

 The only cookies that Unia uses are analytical cookies via Google Analytics.
 In order to enhance our website all the time, Unia monitors visitor flows, traffic sources and page presentations by means of Google Analytics.
 For that purpose, we use anonymised data about website visitors gathered via cookies.
 Your personal IP address will not be identified and it will not be recorded.